Open Events and FAQs

 Q: When can I apply for a bursary place?

 A: Financial support may be available to candidates applying to join the Senior School.
 You should indicate on your application form if you wish to apply for a Bursary.
-The bursary application forms are made available on the website from September and should be completed and returned with the relevant supporting material prior to the application deadline for all Senior School applications.
+Our Finance Team will be in contact with you in the autumn term to give you access to the on-line Bursary application forms.

 Q: How do I apply for an academic scholarship?